 beer ● stone (bir/stōn): the scale that forms in aging tanks, serving tanks and kegs.
 Known as calcium oxalate.
 Incredibly difficult to remove, especially after the buildup becomes visible to the naked eye.

 Beerstone leaves an unsanitary surface that can harbor microorganisms.
 It causes “off flavors.”
 It shortens a beer’s shelf life.
 It can ruin an entire batch of beer.

 In short, if left unchecked, beerstone can have devastating consequences for a brewery.

 Traditionally, caustic products have been the standard for removing soil in the brewery.
 But, using caustic is not the best choice to remove beerstone.
 (Read this article to understand why.)

 Luckily for brewers, there is a tried-and-true approach to removing beerstone.
-We discovered a new way to keep beerstone from becoming a problem in aging, serving tanks and kegs using the following procedure:
+We discovered a new way to keep beerstone from becoming a problem in the kettle along with aging tanks, serving tanks, and draught (or tap) lines using the following procedure:

 - Rinse out beer and yeast with ambient temperature water.

 - Use a 1-2 ounce per gallon phosphoric/nitric acid mixture (140°F maximum temperature) for 15-30 minutes.